 “The sea can bring enchanted ships, half-welcomed invaders of open hearts”: with copy like that, you know the editorial you’re about to see is a trip!
 And if you want trippy, you want Tzaims Luksus (and that first name is pronounced like “James” with a Z)…

-Luksus was at the forefront of psychedelic textile design in the 1960s.
-He was born in Chicago to Lithuanian parents and studied architecture and art in Philadelphia; he mainly worked there and in Bennington, Vermont.
+Luksus was at the forefront of high-fashion, experimental textile design in the 1960s.
+He was born in Chicago and studied architecture and art in Philadelphia; he mainly worked there and in Bennington, Vermont.
 After an inspirational trip to Greece led him to concentrate on fabric design and manufacture, Luksus made a big splash in 1962 with tie-dyed chiffon, many moons before that was a groovy thing.
 His wild (and expensive) patterns were used by prominent American designers and firms: Burke-Amey, Donald Brooks, Geoffrey Beene, Sarmi, Norman Norell, Pauline Trigère, Mollie Parnis, Gus Tassell, James Galanos, and more.
 Norell proclaimed him the man who could “pave the way for a big American breakthrough in fabrics” and Beene said his avant-garde vibe was ahead of the pack by at least a decade!

 Feast your eyes on a Teal Traina evening dress of Luksus’s “yards of billowy silk organza burnished with the colors of a desert sunset.”
-(Harper’s Bazaar December 1969) What a marvelous color sense he had—like a vacation for your eyes!
+(Harper’s Bazaar December 1969) What a marvelous color sense he has—like a vacation for your eyes!

 Written by Leigh Wishner, who is on Instagram (@patternplayusa) where this article first appeared.